klantle/watchdogs/README.md

 gdb ./watchdogs.debug.win    # For Windows (if using GDB on Windows)

 # Step 2 - Run the program inside GDB
-# This starts the program under the debugger’s control.
+# This starts the program under the debugger's control.
 run                           # Simply type 'run' and press Enter

 # Step 3 - Handling crashes or interruptions